oddjobs-maple/odd_job_guides/str-cleric/README.md

 - Increases the effectiveness of Heal.
 - Increases MDEF.
-- Increases MaxMP gain on level-up.
+- Increases MAXMP gain on level-up.

 LUK: